 Returning to Our Islands' Roots

-Spearheaded by former Lt.
-Gov. Shan Tsutsui in 2015, the Farm to School Initiative was created to increase locally grown food in student meals.
-The effort started around a pilot program in the Kohala Complex Area through a partnership with HIDOE, HDOA and The Kohala Center.
+The original Farm to School Initiative was spearheaded by the Lieutenant Governor's Office in 2015, after Senate Bill 376 was signed into law as Act 218.
+A pilot program followed in the Kohala Complex Area on Hawaii Island through a partnership with HIDOE, HDOA and The Kohala Center.
 The kitchen located at Kohala High serves about 600 meals a day to its students, as well as Kohala Elementary and Kohala Intermediate schools.
 It also serves as a cooking and education lab, while providing needed data on costs and waste to inform scaling the program in other regions.

 Next Farm to School Site: Mililani High

 In January 2018, Mililani High School was selected as the next participant in the ‘Aina Pono Hawai‘i State Farm to School program.
 As HIDOE's second largest food production site, Mililani High provides about 2,500 school lunches daily for approximately 1,000 high school students and an additional 1,500 students at Mililani Uka Elementary and Mililani Waena Elementary.

 Chef Greg Christian, president and founder of Beyond Green Sustainable Food Partners, has been working with Mililani High’s Cafeteria Manager Debora Kam and her staff to develop a new menu featuring fresh fruits and vegetables as well as locally grown beef.
 For more information,

 HIDOE continues its efforts to include local agriculture in student meals through its ‘Aina Pono Harvest of the Month program, which kicked off in December 2017 with locally grown beef, bananas in January and

 This March and April, Hawaii public schools will welcome a new local product in student meals – ‘ulu, otherwise known as breadfruit.
 Click here for more information about the program.